-We anticipate that our general and administrative expenses will increase for the remainder of 2022 and beyond in order to support our continued research and development activities.
+We anticipate that our general and administrative expenses will increase for the foreseeable future to support our continued research and development activities.
 We also anticipate increased expenses related to audit, legal, regulatory, and tax-related services associated with maintaining compliance with our exchange listing and SEC requirements, director and officer insurance premiums, and investor relations costs associated with operating as a public company.